MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/Agreement-FAQ.md

 **Do I have to use a specific version of Visual Studio when developing with Windows 10 IoT Core?**

 No, you can use any version of Visual Studio you’d like.

-_Other questions?
-Submit them to "Issues" on GitHub._